PVR Hunt Program Ammo Policy

-All hunters are required to use lead-free ammunition at all AMB West ranches: Paradise Valley Ranch, Mountain Sky Guest Ranch and West Creek Ranch.
+All hunters are required to use lead-free ammunition at all four ranches.
 During pre-hunt check-ins, guides will visually confirm hunters are using lead-free ammunition.
 Hunters are required to bring the ammo box to confirm its lead-free status.
 Hunters not using lead-free ammo will forfeit their hunt, and their hunt will not be rescheduled.

 Golden Eagle Ecology